 When you buy EMLA online, make sure you thoroughly read the instructions leaflet provided within the product package before applying this numbing medication.

-Ii is important to understand that administration of EMLA requires an application of a dressing: either band-aid dressing or occlusive film dressing as it is shown on the picture on the right.
+Ii is important to understand that administration of a skin numbing EMLA cream requires an application of a dressing: either band-aid dressing or occlusive film dressing.

 - Allergy to amide anesthestics such as lidocaine, mepivacaine, prilocaine, bupivacaine, ropivacaine

 - Patients treated with class III anti-arrhythmic drugs (eg, amiodarone, bretylium, sotalol, dofetilide)

 - Infants under the age of twelve months who are receiving treatment with methemoglobin-inducing agents